-Hillsong International Leadership College (HILC) exists to train Christian leaders for ministry in every sphere of the church and community life.
+Hillsong College (HC) exists to train Christian leaders for ministry in every sphere of the church and community life.
 The College operates in a symbiotic relationship with Hillsong Church, which provides a wide and diverse number of resources and opportunities for the theoretical and practical aspects of the College’s educational processes.
-The College operates as part of the ministry of Hillsong Church, and thus works to further the vision and mission of the Church, which is to reach and influence the world by building a large Christ-centred, Bible-based church, changing mindsets, and empowering people to lead and impact in every sphere of life.

 Effective ministry flows out of the whole person.
 Therefore the College adopts a holistic approach to all its educational programs and is deeply committed to developing all areas of the individual.
 This extends beyond knowledge to skills, values, and attitudes.
 Training and education pervade all areas including the spiritual, cognitive, affective, relational, and practical domains.
 Spiritual development remains the highest priority and is an integral component of all courses.
 The College specifically seeks to instil in students a distinctive approach and philosophy to church life and ministry, reflected in Hillsong Church’s life and ministry, which includes values such as servant-hood, excellence, dedication, and integrity.
 These things underscore all of the College’s curriculum and culture.